ibm-cloud-architecture/refarch-kc-container-ms/docs/kstreams/README.md

 To start the liberty server use the script: `./script/startLocalLiberty` or `mvn liberty:run-server`

-## How streams flow are resilient?
+## How streams flows are resilient?

 ## How to scale?